s-williams/Victoria-2-Cursed/README.md

 This mod is also on [ModDb](https://www.moddb.com/mods/cursed-deep-fried).

 ## Installation instructions:

+Latest official release:

+1. Download the mod by clicking [here](https://github.com/s-williams/Victoria-2-Cursed/releases), find the latest release and download the asset called Cursed-x.zip (where x.x is the version number)
+2. Extract the folder to your game mod directory.
+If you use Steam, the folder is mostly likely `C:\Program Files (x86)\Steam\steamapps\commmon\Victoria 2\mod`

+Latest version:

-1. Download the mod by clicking the green Code button, then Download ZIP.
+1. Download the mod by clicking the green Code button, then Download ZIP or click [here](https://github.com/s-williams/Victoria-2-Cursed/archive/master.zip).
-2. Extract the folder to your game directory.
+2. Extract the folder to your game mod directory.
 If you use Steam, the folder is mostly likely `C:\Program Files (x86)\Steam\steamapps\commmon\Victoria 2\mod`
 3. Go to that folder.
 You should see a folder named Victoria-2-Cursed-master.
 Rename that folder to "Cursed", without the quotation marks.
 4. Go into the newly renamed Cursed folder and move Cursed.mod up one level to `C:\Program Files (x86)\Steam\steamapps\commmon\Victoria 2\mod`.
 This file will mostly likely be identified as a movie file by your computer.
 5. Launch the game.
 You should see "Cursed" as one of the options.
 Tick it and the mod should load.